 Introduction

 In New Zealand, the Climate Change Response (Zero Carbon) Amendment Act 2019 commits us to net-zero carbon emissions by 2050.
+It is worth noting the significance of this goal and what net-zero means relative to ‘carbon neutral’.
+Net-zero carbon is the reduction of carbon emissions with the goal of balancing those remaining emissions produced with those emissions removed from the earth’s atmosphere.
+The key difference of carbon neutrality is its allowance for ‘offsetting’ the remaining emissions through ‘carbon credits’ where net-zero requires a balance without offsets.

 The transport sector has a significant role to play in achieving this target, requiring a step-change in how we design, build, and manage our transport assets.
 However, low carbon does not mean high cost.
-Because carbon is a proxy for resource use, focusing on ways to reduce it drives more efficient planning, design, construction, and management of assets, and improves bottom line performance.
+Carbon is a good proxy for resource use, focusing on ways to reduce it drives more efficient planning, design, construction, and management of assets, and improves bottom line performance.

 This paper summarises the “low-carbon thinking” approach that has been applied across the design and delivery of more than NZ$15bn of transport projects in the UK and is currently being implemented on a single programme NZ$12bn spend on public transport infrastructure in Australia.
 The right combination of people, process and technology can save millions of tonnes CO2e and dollars.